There are many personal qualities typically associated with successful business people. Drive. Commitment. Confidence. Passion.

-Another communication tool you might consider – this time, particularly for internal communication – is Slack.
+Another online business tool you might want to consider – this time, particularly for internal communication – is Slack.
 This streamlined, easy-to-use messaging platform lets you track projects and share files with internal and external parties.

 If there’s one business tool that’s a little more essential than the others on this list, it concerns accounting.
 After all, if your figures aren’t right, you won’t have a business for much longer.
 What could be more important than ensuring the numbers add up?

-From Sage Accounting to FreshBooks, digital accounting software helps businesses large and small track expenditure, sort out tax, run reports, handle payroll, invoice customers and put check marks next to all key financial management processes.
+From Sage Accounting to FreshBooks, digital accounting solutions help businesses large and small track expenditure, sort out tax, run reports, handle payroll, invoice customers, and put checkmarks next to all key financial management processes.
 That way, most of your accounting will be simplified.

-There is no shortage of such tools.
-And in many cases, you can use bookkeeping software on a selection of devices – computers, iPads, even smartphones.
-The net result is quicker data entry, time saved thanks to report automation (profit and loss, forecasting, etc.) and a reduction in human error.
+There is no shortage of such small business tools.
+And in many cases, you can use bookkeeping software on a selection of devices – computers, iPads, and even smartphones.
+The net result is quicker data entry, time saved thanks to report automation (profit and loss, forecasting, etc.), and a reduction in human error.